TheSaucySalmon/TuneoutDisplay-Realtime-S2S/README.md

 ## Full Disclosure

 Just like the original author, I only work on this project in my spare time.
-I'm also not the world greatest programmer, so I used codex to help with the recreation of this project.
+I'm also not the world greatest programmer, so I used Codex to help with the recreation of this project.
+I'm pretty new to Raspberry Pi's, so I'm still learning everything about them.
+I also am very new to Linux, since I was raised using Windows.
+I apologize if anything in here is worded incorrectly.

 ---